 McMaster: Goal Of Changing Putin Is A 'Delusion' Suffered By 3 Presidents

-American policy toward Russia for the past two decades has struggled under a mistaken belief that presidents or positions can break through with President Vladimir Putin, former national security adviser H.R.
-McMaster said Wednesday.
+American policy toward Russia for two decades has struggled under a mistaken belief that presidents or positions can break through with President Vladimir Putin, former national security adviser H.R.
+McMaster said Monday.

 And actually, he argued, they probably can't.